enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 Was my trace even sampled?
 ***How long will it take to narrow down the cause of your missing annotation?***
-Ah yes, you in the back corner - you say that you verify your traces in a canary or staging environment and you it will be caught quickly?
+Ah yes, you in the back corner - you say that you verify your traces in a canary or staging environment and it should be caught quickly?
 Maybe that's actually OK if your feedback loop is tight.
 If other people are relying upon this data for critical work or you have an engineering org that is scaled to hundreds/thousands of engineers and it's minutes/hours/days/weeks before you can even know that something went wrong,